mac-aron/AI-sentiment-analysis/README.md

 ## Results

-To see the full report and result please refer to `data_report.pdf`.
+To see the full report and results please refer to `data_report.pdf`.